ItalyStrap/advanced-control-manager/readme.txt

 This will lazy load <em>all</em> your images.

-= This plugin is using JavaScript.
-What about visitors without JS? =
+= Lazy load uses JavaScript.
+What about visitors without JS active? =

 No worries.
 They get the original element in a noscript element.
 No Lazy Loading for them, though.